 Change From Credit to Audit

 Students may request status change from credit to audit, or vice versa, provided the request is submitted in writing to the Academic Programs Office at firstname.lastname@example.org and in accordance with the published timeline.
 Reporting a credit-audit change to the instructor does not constitute an official change.
 Students who have been sponsored by their workplace to take FAES courses must submit written approval from their Administrative Officers when requesting a change from credit to audit.

-Students may drop courses themselves by logging into the Student Portal until the 4th week of the semester for full-semester courses and until the 2nd week for courses of shorter duration.
-Alternatively, the intent to drop a course must be made in writing to the FAES Academic Programs at email@example.com.
+Students may drop courses themselves by logging into the Student Portal until the 2nd week of the semester (to ensure your refund is processed, please contact FAES).
+After the 2nd week no refund and no withdrawal will be granted.
 Reporting withdrawal from a course to the instructor is not considered official.

 Courses cancelled by FAES